spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/engineering/infrastructure/incident-management/index.html.md

 1. In the event of an incident which has been triaged and confirmed as a clear Severity 1 impact, notify Infrastructure leadership via PagerDuty [Infrastructure Leadership Escalation](https://gitlab.pagerduty.com/escalation_policies#PO2KR8R) This notification should occur 24/7.
 1. The IM should not consider immediate work on an incident completed until the top description section in the Incident Issue (above the "Incident Review" section) is filled out with useful information to describe all the key aspects of the Incident.
 1. After the incident is resolved, the Incident Manager is responsible for conducting the [post-incident review](/handbook/engineering/infrastructure/incident-review/).
-    1. If an incident is either an S1 or S2 and has been communicated on the status page (including security) then the Incident Manager should add the incident to the [Gitlab.com standup agenda (internal only)](https://docs.google.com/document/d/1vww0BfRzHtrGhMppTEw5Q27KSzD1e72dmJ3XoppxC-A/edit#).
-    1. If the meeting is not active (no planned agenda or active calendar event) then the Incident Manager should call for activation of the meeting for the following business day by noting the need in slack #vp-development and #vp-infrastructure.
 1. For high severity bugs that affect customers, the Incident Manager is responsible for making sure Incident Reviews are coordinated with other departments in Engineering and go through the complete Incident Review process.
 1. When engaged in an active incident near the end of an Incident Manager shift, the current Incident Manager owns the decision as to whether to continue in their role or to transition the active incident to the incoming Incident Manager.
 In most cases, this transition should be the expected default behavior.
 1. During a shift where no Incident Manager engaged incidents have occurred, no transition ("handover") is required.